 5. Childcare franchises can have a relatively low franchise cost

-Every franchise comes with a fee, which is your investment in starting the business and guarantees your access to training materials, help from your franchisor, and many other extras, such as the relevant equipment you need to get going with your business or help finding a physical space for your business.
+Every franchise comes with a fee, which is your investment in starting the business and guarantees your access to training materials, help from your franchisor, and many other extras, such as the relevant equipment you need to get going with your business or help to find a physical space for your business.
 Pyjama Drama provides drama activities and imaginative play for children aged six months to seven years.
 With a franchise cost of £2,350, it’s one of the more affordable childcare franchise opportunities on offer.

 6. You could teach yoga with a childcare franchise